dodgeblaster/jscourse/chapters/Day6/01_Objects/README.md

 ## Final Exercise
 Below is the start of a calculator using a class.
 Currently, only the `1, 2, +, equals` buttons work.
-Finish hooking up all the buttons and adding the neccissary methods to the class to make the calculator work correctly.
+Finish hooking up all the buttons and adding the necessary methods to the class to make the calculator work correctly.
 It should:
 - be able to add, subtract and build an equation involving multiple operators (example: 1 + 123 - 12 + 5253 - 1)
 - should be able to remove the last number or operator typed
 - should be able to clear the screen and start a new equation